~ Prequal ~

 Chapter 10

-He had enough nous left to at least knock and wait; bursting into a room that contained Lord Voldermort would result in being greeted with the Criusous curse at least.
+He had enough nous left to at least knock and wait; bursting into a room that contained Lord Voldermort would result in being greeted with the Criusous curse at the very least.
 He stood waiting just long enough for his senses to regain control.

-"Enter!" came a venomous voice, the sound of someone you would not want to interrupt.
-Snape quietly walked into the room, closing the door softly behind him, as if that would make a difference.
+"Enter" came a venomous voice, the sound of some one you would not want to interrupt.
+Snape quietly walked into the room, closing the door softly behind him.
+As if that would make a difference.

 "No my Lord" he walked into Voldermort's line of sight but kept as much distance as possible.